 10. Note on padlock symbols and other trust marks

 Many companies offer certification and an icon or other small graphic to prove to site visitors that the site is safe.
-Some certify to a high level of safety.
-We do not handle information about your credit card so do not subscribe to any such service.
+Whilst we do not process any Payment Card Industry (PCI) data we do ensure that our SSL certificates are up to date and valid, providing a secure communications and encrypted data to create a safer browsing experience.
 However, we suggest you assess this notice to judge that we do take your privacy seriously.